You are here

 - Before applying, carefully review the graduation requirements for the College of Arts and Sciences

-- As an internal transfer, you must spend four semesters on campus as an Arts & Sciences student and complete both college and major requirements. .
+- As an internal transfer, you must spend four semesters at Cornell and two semesters as an Arts & Sciences student and complete both college and major requirements.

 Applying for Internal Transfer